ddc-java-13/capstone-proposal-kdbonneville/docs/index.md

 ### Persistent data

-Content that will be stored will by the requestor's phone number or email address only.
+Content that will be stored will be:
+    * the requestors' phone number
+    * the requestors'email address

 ### External services